vaadin/vaadin-core/CONTRIBUTING.md

 ## Proccess of contributing and creating a pull request

-Dear contributor, we are glad that you would like to improve our product.
-We are working hard on implementing the fixes/improvements you are providing.
+Dear contributor, we are glad that you want to improve our product.
+Our products have high quality requirements, changes should satisfy those as well.
-Unfortunately we are not able to apply all of the changes right away as all of our products have high quality requirements.
-We are interested in all ideas that you are providing: either it is a small bug fix or a new feature implementation.
-You are able to submit a PR following these minimum requirements:
+To submit a PR follow these minimum requirements:

   - Make sure your code is compliant with our code linters: `gulp lint`
   - Check that tests are passing: `polymer test`
   - [Submit a pull request](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) with detailed title and description
   - Wait for response from one of Vaadin components team members

-We will review the PR as soon as possible and make a decision on it.
+We will review the PR and make a decision on it.
-As for the time before merging it, it depends on the number of advanced requirements provided below.
-The more requirements are met, the bigger are the chances PR will be merged in the nearest future.
-Otherwise, we will need to take care of those missing parts, schedule those in our roadmap and probably handle DX/UX testing sessions.
+Time required for handling external PRs depends on the number of advanced requirements provided below.
+The more requirements are met, the sooner PR will be merged.
+Otherwise, we will take care of those missing parts in case of PR approvement.

 ### Advanced requirements: